boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 npx create-remix@latest
 ```

 We are going to need a few dependencies along the way.
 First, let's install the [`@boxyhq/remix-auth-saml`](https://github.com/boxyhq/remix-auth-saml) package.
-This package is a wrapper around [`remix-auth-oauth2`](https://github.com/sergiodxa/remix-auth-oauth2), enabling us to choose the tenant/product
+This package is a wrapper around [`remix-auth-oauth2`](https://github.com/sergiodxa/remix-auth-oauth2), enabling us to set the tenant/product in a multi-tenant app.

 ```bash
 npm i @boxyhq/remix-auth-saml